praeclarum/praeclarum.github.io/_drafts/2018-08-09-oops-i-wrote-a-c-compiler.md

 ## 2018

 Eight years is a long time and it's funny how memories distort.
-I was working on the feature set for iCircuit 2 and Arduino was first on that list.
+I was working on the feature set for iCircuit 2 and Arduino was the first item on that list.
 I knew I had a compiler capable of making an LED blink, and my memory told me the compiler was nearly done it just needed a *bit* more work.
 This time I reopened the code reluctantly, without hubris, mostly